osuosl/timesync-node/docs/source/design/draft_errors.rst

 an error name, and a further informational text.
 The existence of the 'error' key indicates an error.

+In the docs following, string literals are indicated by double quotes (as in JSON standard), variables/tokens are indicated by lowercase_with_underscore, and plus signs indicate concatenation for building strings using tokens from the context.

 The following error codes will exist:

 1. Object not found